-- Identification of a traded substance that gives rise to harmful emissions from its use in supply chains. - A reasonable objective for rate of emissions reduction, set by government. - A pollution fee levy mechanism as far back in the supply chain as practicable - A price setting authority that can monitor fees closely in time and change the fee level regularly. - A mechanism for returning fees back to stimulate commerce, for example, a monthly payment into citizen's tax accounts, effectively giving them more in their pocket to spend after taxes. - Opportunity for a futures market to arise spontaneously.
+- Identification of a traded substance that gives rise to harmful emissions from its use in supply chains. - A reasonable objective for rate of emissions reduction set by government. - A pollution fee levy mechanism as far back in the supply chain as practicable - A price setting authority that can monitor fees closely in time and change the fee level regularly. - A mechanism for returning fees back to stimulate commerce, for example, a monthly payment into citizen's tax accounts, effectively giving them more in their pocket to spend after taxes. - Stimulus to invent and implement clean tech as clean tech driven supply chains become relatively cheaper. - Opportunity for a futures market to arise spontaneously.